Triage of the Gaia DR3 astrometric orbits. I. A sample of binaries with probable compact companions: A tentative distinction between WD and NS candidates

 \subsection{Incompleteness of the compact object sample}

 Figure~\ref{fig:III A_m1} shows the location of the selected binaries on the AMRF--primary-mass plane and illustrates some of the selection biases that affect this sample.
-The figure shows that all MS-WD binaries have primaries less massive than ${\sim}\,0.7$ $\solarmass$.
-On the other hand, it seems that MS-NS binaries tend to have primaries more massive than ${\sim}0.7$ $\solarmass$.
+The figure shows that all MS-WD binaries, except two cases, have primaries less massive than ${\sim}\,0.6$ $\solarmass$.
+On the other hand, it seems that the MS-NS binaries tend to have primaries more massive than ${\sim}0.7$ $\solarmass$.
 This emerging relationship between the mass of the primary and that of the secondary is probably induced by the triage selection scheme: companions in the WD mass range can be identified as class-III binaries only if the mass of their primary host is sufficiently low (also see Figure~\ref{fig:amrf_curve}).

-The sample also presents a significant paucity of BH compared to the recent theoretical predictions \citep[e.g.,][]{mashian17}; only $\var{n_bh_stripe}$ systems in the class-III sample have companions more massive than $2.4$ $\solarmass$.
+The sample also presents a significant paucity of BH compared to the recent theoretical predictions \citep[e.g.,][]{mashian17}; only $\var{n_bh_stripe}$ candidates in the class-III sample have companions more massive than $2.4$ $\solarmass$, and a few of them were already refuted.
 Supposedly, very massive non-luminous companions should have been easily detected by \gaia.
 However, as \citet{halbwachs22} showed, various properties of \textit{Gaia}'s orbit and sampling yielded spurious orbital solutions, which were often characterized by high mass functions,

+While \citet{halbwachs22} did not explicitly reject systems based on the value of their mass function, it is plausible that many of the BHs and NSs initially detected by \gaia were indistinguishable from spurious solutions and consequentially excluded from \textit{Gaia} binary-star database.